yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

 ## Why is programming awesome?

 - Make School Founder Jeremy Rossman had a really inspirational speech
-- The smartphone in your pocket is more powerful than the computer we used to send a human to the moon.
+- The smart phone in your pocket is more powerful than the computer we used to send a human to the moon.
-- 30 years ago, our smartphones would have been considered more powerful than a super computer.
+- 30 years ago, our smart phones would have been considered more powerful than a super computer.
 - 30 years before that it would have been considered magic.
-- If you walked around in the early 20th century with an iPhone, people would think you could weild magic.
+- If you walked around in the early 20th century with an iPhone, people would think you could wield magic.
 - And in a world where magic exists, there are people who know how to use magic, and then there are muggles.
 - You want to be in category A.